stipop-development/S.Auth/README.md

 ## 1. Introduction

 There are many B2B services communicating directly to their customer's end users.
-They should authenticate and identify each end-users but there was no standard protocol to do it.
+In most cases, they need to authenticate and identify each end-users to ensure secure usage of service.
+However, there isn't a standard protocol to do so.

-Most services found their own way to do so and fortunately, we found they're similar to each others.
+Most services found their own way to do so and fortunately, we found they're similar to one another.

 This SAuth protocol is nothing but an organized set of them.
-With this, we hope all the terminologies and communication sequences to be clarified and standardized.
+With this, we hope all the terminologies and communication sequences can be clarified and standardized.

 ## 2. Roles